ansys/grantami-recordlists/doc/source/contributing.rst

     make -C doc/ html && your_browser_name doc/build/html/index.html

-It is recommended to run sphinx with the following extra arguments, which ensure all references are valid, and turns warnings into errors:
+It is strongly recommended to run sphinx with the following extra arguments.
+They ensure all references are valid, and turn warnings into errors.
+CI uses the same configuration, so it is advised to resolve any warnings/errors locally before pushing changes.

 .. code:: bash